In this guide, we will explore the Secant Method in C++ along with its algorithm and illustrations.

 Program 1:

-Let us take an example to illustrate the Secant Method in C++.
+Let's consider a scenario to demonstrate the Secant Method in C++.

 #include <iostream>